TECHNICAL I ELECTRIC MOTOR CONTROLS

 When the reverse start button is pressed, current flows through the reverse contactor coil.

-As current flows through the reverse contactor coil, the coil is energized and causes the power contacts and other normally open contacts of the reverse contactor to close including the normally open contact labeled "R(NO)" and normally close contacts of reverse contactor to open.
+As current flows through the reverse contactor coil, the coil is energized and pulls the power contacts and other normally open contacts of the reverse contactor to the closed position, including the normally open contact labeled "R(NO)" and normally closed contacts of reverse contactor to open position.

 The contacts labeled R-K(NC) and F-K(NC) are for interlock, they prevent the electric motor from accidentally switching between forward and reverse directions.

-The "Delta K contact" and "Star K contact" on the control circuit diagram prevent the electric motor from accidentally switching between star and delta.
+The "Delta K contact" and "Star K contact" on the control circuit diagram prevent the electric motor from accidentally switching between star and delta configurations.